sshvans/aws-reinvent2019-svs329/README.md

 # Build a conversational chatbot to gain business insights
 Conversational interfaces are transforming the way people interact with software applications and services.
 Increasingly, people are opting to interact with a bot when they need an answer to a question, to set a reminder, or to obtain a product or service.

-With Amazon Lex, we can bring this same level of convenience to data.
-By allowing users to explore datasets by asking a series of questions, and maintaining a conversational context, we can provide a whole new experience and relationship with data.
+With Amazon Lex, you can bring this same level of convenience to data.
+By allowing users to explore datasets by asking a series of questions, and maintaining a conversational context, you can provide a whole new experience and relationship with data.

 ## Introduction